 – the frequency band 5 350-5 460 MHz allocated to the Earth exploration-satellite (active) service and to the radiolocation service (employed by ground-based meteorological radars in some countries);

-– the frequency band 13.25-13.4 GHz EESS (active) – subject to RR No. 5.498A.
+– the frequency band 13.25-13.4 GHz allocated to the EESS (active) – subject to RR No. 5.498A.

-Studies in the 2 700-2 900 MHz and 5 350-5 460 MHz frequency bands between WAIC systems / applications and radiolocation systems were conducted in ITU-R. All the studies conclude that the sharing is not possible without large separation distance and consequently these frequency bands are not appropriate for the deployment of WAIC systems.WMO Position:
+Studies in the frequency bands 2 700-2 900 MHz and 5 350-5 460 MHz between WAIC systems / applications and radiolocation systems conducted by ITU-R conclude that the sharing is not possible without large separation distance and, consequently, these frequency bands are not appropriate for the deployment of WAIC systems.

+Potentially affected frequency band of WMO interest above 15.7 GHz is the frequency band 23.6-24 GHz allocated to the EESS (passive).

+WMO Position:

-WMO opposes the use of the 2 700-2 900 MHz and 5 350-5 460 MHz frequency bands for WAIC based on the approved ITU-R studies which conclude that sharing between meteorological radars and WAIC is not feasible in these bands.
+WMO opposes the use of the frequency bands 2 700-2 900 MHz and 5 350-5 460 MHz for WAIC based on the approved ITU-R studies which conclude that sharing between meteorological radars and WAIC is not feasible in these bands.

-If other frequency bands were to be considered for WAIC (e.g. the frequency band 13.25-13.4 GHz or frequency bands above 15.7 GHz), compatibility with meteorological and Earth observation applications would need to be assessed and the adequate protection ensured.
+If other frequency bands were to be considered for WAIC (e.g. the frequency band 13.25-13.4 GHz or the frequency bands 22.5-22.55 GHz and 23.55-23.6 GHz), compatibility with meteorological and Earth observation applications would need to be assessed and the adequate protection has to be ensured.

 3.8 Agenda item 9.1.1

 “to consider and approve the Report of the Director of the Radiocommunication Bureau, in accordance with Article 7 of the Convention: on the activities of the Radiocommunication Sector since WRC-12: Protection of the systems operating in the mobile-satellite service in the band 406-406.1 MHz Resolution 205 (Rev.WRC-12)).”

-The revised Resolution 205 (Rev. WRC-12) resolves to conduct, and complete in time for WRC-15, the appropriate regulatory, technical and operational studies with a view to ensuring the adequate protection of MSS systems in the frequency band 406-406.1 MHz from any emissions that could cause harmful interference (see RR No. 5.267).
+The revised Resolution 205 (Rev. WRC-12) resolves to conduct and complete in time for WRC-15, the appropriate regulatory, technical and operational studies with a view to ensuring the adequate protection of MSS systems in the frequency band 406-406.1 MHz from any emissions that could cause harmful interference (see RR No. 5.267).

-It is known that current noise increase events of a number of Cospas-Sarsat search and rescue instruments (mainly over Europe and Asia) are due to emissions of services operated in adjacent bands and in particular the mobile service operated in the 380-400 MHz and 406.1-420 MHz frequency bands.
+It is known that current noise increase events of a number of Cospas-Sarsat search and rescue instruments (mainly over Europe and Asia) are due to emissions of services operated in adjacent bands and in particular the mobile service operated in the frequency bands 380-400 MHz and 406.1-420 MHz.

-It is likely that meteorological satellite systems uplinks and meteorological-aids systems (radiosondes) operating in the vicinity of the 406 MHz frequency band have no negative effect on Cospas-Sarsat receivers.
+ITU-R studies confirmed that meteorological satellite systems uplinks and meteorological-aids systems (radiosondes) operating in the vicinity of the 406 MHz frequency band have no negative effect on Cospas-Sarsat receivers.

 WMO Position:

-WMO supports studies and regulatory measures towards ensuring the adequate protection to Cospas-Sarsat receivers against emissions from adjacent bands, noting that, to a large extent, those receivers are implemented on meteorological satellites.
+WMO supports regulatory measures towards ensuring the adequate protection to Cospas-Sarsat receivers against emissions from systems operating in adjacent bands, noting that, to a large extent, those receivers are implemented on meteorological satellites.
+Based on the results of ITU-R studies WMO supports revision of Resolution 205 (Rev.WRC-12) with a view of having adequate protection of the MSS systems in the frequency band 406-406.1 MHz in order to detect and successfully process distress signals, taking into account the current and future deployment of systems belonging to the services in adjacent frequency bands.

 3.9 Agenda item 9.1.5